-M&A is the name given to the business activity of buying and selling companies and parts of companies.
-M&A departments in companies handle strategy, corporate finance and management to buy, sell and combine businesses which can aid, finance, or help a company to grow.
+Mergers and Acquisitions (M&A) is the name given to the business activity of buying and selling companies and parts of companies.
+M&A departments in companies handle strategy, corporate finance, and management, to buy, sell and combine businesses which can aid, finance, or help a company to grow.
 Growth without M&A is called ‘organic growth’.

 The metric system is a consistent set of units to measure physical quantities.
 It is based on meters (for length), kilograms (for mass), and seconds (for time).

 Midstream is an Oil & Gas industry term used to describe the ‘gathering’ of the raw oil or gas from thousands of different wells into a central hub, and the eventual transportation of the raw materials to the refinery for processing.

 Both MMBTU and MMBtu are abbreviations for ‘Million British Thermal Units’.
 One British Thermal Unit (BTU and Btu) is the amount of heat required to increase the temperature of one pound of water by one degree Fahrenheit.

 The BTU and the MMBTU are recognized as units of energy in the United States system of customary units.
 The BTU is often used to quantify the cooling capacity of an air conditioning system.
 A wooden kitchen match produces approximately 1 BTU, and the cooling capacity of household air conditioners is typically between 5,000 and 15,000 BTU per hour.